MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 ## Create a Form Recognizer resource

-To use the Form Recognizer service, you need a Form Recognizer resource in your Azure subscription.
+To use the Form Recognizer service, you need a Form Recognizer or Cognitive Services resource in your Azure subscription.
 You'll use the Azure portal to create a resource.

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.